-The Foundation’s team of researchers measures company behaviour using a rigorous process of data-collection, verification, scoring and analysis.
+The Foundation’s Benchmark research team measures company behaviour using a rigorous process of data-collection, verification, scoring and analysis.
 Find out more about what these phases involve.

 Scoring the companies

 The research team scores the companies in each of the Benchmark metrics against a strict set of scoring guidelines, developed with reference to external experts.
 The research team compiles an extensive, detailed database of all products and R&D projects that qualify for analysis by the Index, as a central analytical platform.

 Identifying best practice and where further action is needed

 Once scoring is complete, the team begins combing the data to assess the current level of activity across the industry on AMR, as well as signs of progress or stagnation.
 The analysis shows how a cross-section of the industry is responding to AMR by benchmarking them against the consensus view on where they can and should be making progress.
 Once analysis is complete, key sections of the report are shared with independent experts for their view on the findings.